denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 ## Preparation

 I did not go into this race truly prepared to *race* the half marathon.
 I know what it takes to race a half marathon for time: long tempo and race-pace runs, long intervals.
 I have done little of that so far this year.

+My hardest training run so far has been [16 miles with the Steel City Road Runners, two weeks ago, on an 18 mile course](/blog/2013/03/16/18-miles-in-vibram-fivefingers-training-for-the-pittsburgh-marathon/).
+I did not truly taper for the half marathon race, although this week including the race I have a reduced mileage of 25 (easy 6, easy 3, speed ladder 3, and then the race).

 Rather, what I am really training for is the Pittsburgh Marathon, but I felt that I should do a half marathon race in order to get a taste of what it is like to run in a long race.
 I have been doing long runs every week for a while now, so running the half marathon distance is not a problem: the challenge for me was to figure out if I could partially *race* it, to find my limits.